JonnyPickard/cv/README.md

 Having always been massively interested in tech, particularly game mechanics and apps, I found myself finishing a degree in Biology still never having had the chance to pursue my passion.
 After months of learning small amounts of code in my spare time I decided a bootcamp was the way to go in order to massively accelerate the process.
 I worked towards going to Makers Academy where I learnt to code web technologies using best practices from the ground up.

 After MA I undertook a Swift contract to build an iOS app called [Scores on the Doors](https://itunes.apple.com/gb/app/food-hygiene/id378087298?mt=8).
 The contract was incredibly challenging being written in a relatively new language with no help from seniors.
-However, it eventually got completed and I can be proud to say that after even less than a year of coding I had managed to release a production iOS app.
+However, I can now be proud to say that after even less than a year of coding I managed to release a production iOS app.

-Working solo on the contract for a few months highlighted how important working in a team is for me.
-I'm now looking to progress into a team environment, preferably doing full stack web using JavaScript, with opportunities to contribute to larger projects and receive mentoring from seniors.
+Working solo on a contract for a few months only served to highlight how important working in a team is for me.
+I'm now looking to progress into a team environment doing full stack JavaScript, with opportunities to contribute to larger projects, bounce ideas off my peers and receive mentoring from seniors.

 ## Code Examples